Griffin Thall, Co-Founder, Pura Vida

 While hunting for good surfing spots in Costa Rica, Thall and Goodman made friends with a couple of local artisans, Jorge and Joaquin, who were selling handmade bracelets on the beach.
 They purchased bracelets for themselves, but the next day, they went back for more.

 Impressed by their story and talent, Thall and Goodman bought 400 bracelets from the men, with the intention of selling them back home.

-“We thought maybe we could put [the bracelets] online or in some surf shops and continue that pura vida spirit into San Diego,” Thall recalls.
+“We thought maybe we could put online or in some surf shops and continue that pura vida spirit into San Diego,” Thall recalls.
 In Costa Rica, pura vida is a versatile greeting (sort of like aloha in Hawaii), that translates to pure or simple life.
 It also reflects a certain attitude among locals, a relaxed, grateful way of viewing the world.
 They would pay homage to that way of life with the name of the company that eventually emerged from their trip—Pura Vida Bracelets.

 Only a month out of college, Thall had no job or school to absorb his focus when he arrived back in California.
 This freedom allowed the two friends to jump right into growing Pura Vida.
 On the flight home from Costa Rica, the men had written out their story on Goodman’s iPhone, and this became the narrative they told when sharing their business idea.

 “After we put our heads down and got to work, we found there was a niche market waiting for Pura Vida,” Thall says.

 Between college campuses, trade shows, and local community events, Thall and Goodman worked tirelessly to share the Pura Vida story and firsthand talent of their artisans.
 Each day, they’d email store buyers and visit with local boutiques and shops.
 They also focused on growing their organic Facebook fan base and spreading the word on social media.